 PURCHASE, N.Y.--(BUSINESS WIRE)--

-MasterCard (MA), www.mastercard.com, is a technology company in the global payments industry.
-We operate the world’s fastest payments processing network, connecting consumers, financial institutions, merchants, governments and businesses in more than 210 countries and territories.
-MasterCard’s products and solutions make everyday commerce activities – such as shopping, traveling, running a business and managing finances – easier, more secure and more efficient for everyone.
-Follow us on Twitter @MasterCardNews, join the discussion on the Cashless Pioneers Blog and subscribe for the latest news on the Engagement Bureau.
+Mastercard (MA), www.mastercard.com, is a technology company in the global payments industry.
+Our global payments processing network connects consumers, financial institutions, merchants, governments and businesses in more than 210 countries and territories.
+Mastercard products and solutions make everyday commerce activities - such as shopping, traveling, running a business and managing finances - easier, more secure and more efficient for everyone.
+Follow us on Twitter @MastercardNews, join the discussion on the Beyond the Transaction Blog and subscribe for the latest news on the Engagement Bureau.